pulumi/docs/reference/cd-gitlab-ci.md

 by going to https://gitlab.com > (select your project) > Settings > General.

 The following are samples only.
 You may choose to structure your configuration any way you like.
-The `setup.sh` installs the `pulumi` CLI on the GitLab CI Runner, and other tools.
-It also installs `yarn` and `nodejs` since that's the runtime for this sample project.

-The `run-pulumi.sh` script runs the `pulumi up` command to apply any stack changes and to start updating your infrastructure.

 The `pulumi-preview.sh` script (not shown here) is similar to the `run-pulumi.sh`, except that it runs the `pulumi preview` command instead of the `pulumi up` command, which is sort of a dry-run